“…This information will help you a great deal when working on our mining properties.”

 MINING & DREDGING SEASONS IN CALIFORNIA: The State of California recently passed a law which has placed a statewide moratorium on suction dredging in California until the Department of Fish & Game (DFG) completes an updated Environmental Impact Report (EIR) and completes several other requirements.

-Just in case you do not know, this new law only stops suction dredging within California’s active waterways.
+Just in case you do not know, this new law only stops suction dredging within 100 yards of California’s active waterways.
 It does not have anything to do with the other types of prospecting or mining that we do in California.
-Unaffected prospecting activities include panning, sniping & vack-mining, sluicing & high-banking, electronic prospecting and other types of prospecting that do not use a suction nozzle within an active stream, river or creek.
+Unaffected prospecting activities include panning, sniping & vack-mining, sluicing & high-banking, electronic prospecting and other types of prospecting that do not use a suction system to excavate material from the bottom of an active stream, river or creek.
 It also does not affect our group weekend projects.

 There are no seasons imposed upon these other types of mining activity.
 In other words, you can do them at any time of the year.